JulioPradera/wmdd_4820/week2/notes.md

 [node](https://nodejs.org/en/) is a JavaScript engine, similar to those found in a browser, in fact node uses the V8 engine that the chrome browser uses.
 For the first few weeks of class we will be using node to run our JavaScript programs.
-You can run a program in with node by using `cd` to change into the directory where your JavaScript file is and run `node your_js_file.js`.
+You can run a program with node by using `cd` to change into the directory where your JavaScript file is and run `node your_js_file.js`.

 ## types